salesforce/refocus-utilities/README.md

 will use that instead.
 Alternatively, you can pass a redis connection url using command option `--redisUrl` (or shortcut `-r`).

+Use `--clear` (or `-c`) to clear all attribute keys that were added from a previous run of the script.

-Use `--preview` (or `-p`) to run in preview mode, to see what keys would be deleted before actually running the cleanup utility for real.
+Use `--preview` (or `-p`) to run in preview mode, to see what keys would be deleted and added before actually running the cleanup utility for real.

 ```
 Synopsis